melks/ash-cv/ashley.hindmarsh.cv.md

  * References available upon request

 ## Summary
- * 20 years experience as a Java and Perl developer.
+ * Experienced Java and Perl developer.
  * Recent, relevant experience in Agile and DevOps environments, continuous integration/delivery (CI/CD) to Cloud platforms.
  * Tech lead on key customer-facing systems for the BBC - the power behind iPlayer.
  * Team lead on the (award-winning) BBC Video Factory portfolio - bringing over a million hours of content to all devices.